 Visit Montana's 55 State Parks and enjoy camping, hiking, fishing, swimming, boating and more and discover some of the greatest natural and cultural treasures on earth.

-2014 is going to be an exciting year for Montana State Parks as we celebrate our 75th Anniversary!
-We have all kinds of special events planned for this special celebration year.
+2014 is an exciting year for Montana State Parks as we celebrate our 75th Anniversary!
+We have all kinds of special events planned for this celebration year.

-We have a new TV spot "Celebrating 75 Years" that has launched in February on NBC stations in Montana that features our beautiful state parks along with narration by the actor Sam Elliott and music by the singer/songwriter Amos Lee.
+We have a new TV spot "Celebrating 75 Years" that will air on Montana Television Network (CBS Stations in Montana) from June 2 through August..
+It features images of our beautiful state parks along with narration by the actor Sam Elliott and music by the singer/songwriter Amos Lee.
 This spot can be viewed on our homepage and on You Tube.

 For more information about the new Board, see Montana State Parks and Recreation Board.